 Now that you’ve published a form on your website, you might be wondering what percentage of form visitors are actually making it to the finish line.
-Answers are in store for you in Google Analytics.
+In short, answers are in store for you in Google Analytics.

 So, if code makes you cringe, here’s how you can track conversions without having to tamper with the tech: